microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 }
 ```

+Given the interfaces above, RPC calls would have these behaviors:

+* a call to `((IFoo)proxy).DoFooAsync()` would result in an RPC call to the `DoFooAsync` method as defined by the `IFoo` interface.
+* a call to `((IBaz)proxy).DoFooAsync()` would result in an RPC call to the `DoFooAsync` method as defined by the `IBaz` interface, if the marshalable object implements `IBaz`.
+* a call to `((IBar)proxy).DoBarAsync()` would result in an RPC call to the `DoBarAsync` method as defined by the `IBaz` interface (due to it extending `IBar`), if the marshalable object implements `IBaz`.
+* a call to `((IBaz)proxy).DoBazAsync()` would result in an RPC call to the `DoBazAsync` method as defined by the `IBaz` interface, if the marshalable object implements `IBaz`.
+* ⚠️ A call to `((IBar)proxy).DoFooAsync()` would result in an RPC call to the `DoFooAsync` method as defined by the `IBaz` interface because `IBar` is not listed in one of the `RpcMarshalableKnownSubType` attributes of `IFoo`.
+This is only a problem if the marshalable object explicitly implements `IBar.DoFooAsync()` and `IBaz.DoFooAsync()` as two separate methods.
+* ⚠️ An attempt to cast proxy to `IBar` would fail, even if the original object implemented that interface, if that object did not also implement `IBaz`, since `IBaz` is the only optional interface with an `RpcMarshalableKnownSubTypeAttribute`.

 Consider following these best practices when defining RPC marshalable interfaces:

-- avoid multiple methods having the same name,
+* Avoid multiple methods having the same name.
-- when possible, include all interfaces in the inheritance chain in `RpcMarshalableKnownSubType` attributes of the base interface used by the RPC contract method,
+* When possible, include all interfaces in the inheritance chain in `RpcMarshalableKnownSubType` attributes of the base interface used by the RPC contract method.
-- avoid marshalable objects explicitly implementing methods having the same name, defined by different interfaces, as separate methods.
+* Avoid marshalable objects explicitly implementing methods having the same name, defined by different interfaces, as separate methods.

-A proxy has unexpected behavior only when all three of the above best practices are violated.
+In short, when all three of the above best practices are violated, the method chosen on a host object to respond to a request may surprise you.

 When invoking methods on a proxy, avoid casting the proxy to an interface that is not included in one of the `RpcMarshalableKnownSubType` attributes, especially if the method has a name conflict with a method of a descendant interface.